 - 1. Plausibility tests AD [03] All plausibility will be determined for the wind speed, wind direction, and compass direction, and associated quality flags (QFs) will be generated for each test.
 The test parameters will be provided by SCI and maintained in the CI data store.
 Wind speed and direction components failing any plausibility test will not be used to generate the L1 mean data product. - 2.
-Signal De-spiking AD [05] Signal de-spiking will be applied to the LO mean wind speed, unit vector mean wind direction, and unit-vector mean compass direction.
-QFs from the de-spiking analysis will be applied according to AD [04].
-Time segments and threshold values for the automated de-spiking QA/QC routine will be specified by SCI and maintained in the CI data store.
-U and V wind components identified as spikes will not be used to generate the L1 mean data product.

-3. Calm Winds RD[03]
+Signal De-spiking AD [05] Signal de-spiking will not be conducted with wind speed or direction. - 3.
+Calm Winds RD[03]